Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Results

 We can then perform the same steps to the above and determine the gravitational wave background for \textbf{Assumption 2}, which has different lower bounds on the semi-latus rectum and orbital eccentricity ($8M \leq p_0 \leq 120M$ and $0.9 \leq e_0 \leq 0.999999$).
 The characteristic strains are plotted against the LISA sensitivity curve for the individual (A \& E) channels and are shown in Figure~\ref{fig:aetwave4-2}.
 The signals are just above the LISA sensitivity curve, resulting in a background SNR that is an order of magnitude larger than assumption 1.
 The A and E channels are of order $\sim 1.7$, and a combined SNR of $2.4$.

-For the final background, we followed more abundant estimates of highly eccentric EMRIs early in their inspiral from \cite{seoane2024mono}, we take the results from background 2, and we multiplied the results by $\sqrt{1000}$, effectively accounting for 1000 incoherent signals at a given sky location.
+For the third background, we followed more abundant estimates of highly eccentric EMRIs early in their inspiral from \cite{seoane2024mono}, we take the results from background 2, and we multiplied the results by $\sqrt{1000}$, effectively accounting for 1000 incoherent signals at a given sky location.
 This was done as it would be too computationally expensive to compute fully.
+The number of sources that are implied from this estimation would be comparable to that of M7 or M12 from Babak et al. (2017) \cite{babak_science_2017}.
 The results of this can be seen in Figure~\ref{fig:aetwave4-3}.
 This is the background that provides the most interesting result, as the SNR is much larger than the LISA sensitivity curve.
 The A and E channels have an SNR of order $\sim 55$ each and a combined SNR of $\sim77$.
-A comparison of the characteristic strain in each of the three backgrounds can be seen plotted together in Figure~\ref{fig:fulbackcomp}.